Penn Township man pleads guilty to stalking and role in failed jail drug smuggling plot

 The judge sentenced Petrill to serve 11 1/2 to 23 months in jail but gave him credit for the nearly three years he spent in custody after his arrest.
 She ordered that he be paroled to a mental health treatment program and that he serve an additional six months on house arrest and three years on probation.

-McGinnis, 28, in June pleaded guilty to 17 counts in connection with the drug smuggling plot and was sentenced to serve 2 to 4 years in prison.
+McGinnis, 28, in June pleaded guilty to 17 counts in connection with the drug smuggling plot and was sentenced to serve two to four years in prison.

 Rich Cholodofsky is a Tribune-Review staff writer.
 You can contact Rich at 724-830-6293, rcholodofsky@triblive.com or via Twitter .